matplotlib/matplotlib/doc/faq/howto_faq.rst

 drawn (:meth:`~matplotlib.figure.Figure.draw`).
 After the window is drawn and the text instance knows its renderer, you can call :meth:`~matplotlib.text.Text.get_window_extent`.
-One way to solve this chicken and egg problem is to wait until the figure is draw by connecting (:meth:`~matplotlib.backend_bases.FigureCanvasBase.mpl_connect`) to the "on_draw" signal (:class:`~matplotlib.backend_bases.DrawEvent`) and
+One way to solve this chicken and egg problem is to wait until the figure is drawn by connecting (:meth:`~matplotlib.backend_bases.FigureCanvasBase.mpl_connect`) to the "on_draw" signal (:class:`~matplotlib.backend_bases.DrawEvent`) and